 I suppose another question could be “What activities are not necessarily suitable as the basis for a campout?”
 Museum tours, attending sporting events, purely recreational activities – anything where you’d, in effect, just buy a ticket and stand in line or where the venue offers a “package deal”.
 Likewise, outings resourced, arranged and/or planned by the troop’s adult leaders and presented to the Scouts defeat the purpose of the boys planning and conducting their own outings.
 These and other similar activities don’t require much planning and preparation and they deny our Scouts the experience of doing it themselves.
 There’s a fuzzy line, though – a patrol camping at a state campground could certainly hike to a nearby geology or nature center and spend some time there learning from the rangers, or a side trip to a ski area where all members of a patrol are earning the Snow Sports merit badge are good activities – as long as they fit in with a patrol-based, youth planned weekend.

 Of course a troop can go camping for fun – in fact, just about every troop has one or two campouts each year without the urgency of a regular outing.
 However, at any well-planned campout, Scouts will naturally learn new skills and brush up on ones they already know – and one good way is for Scouts to teach each other rather than having adults teach outdoor skills.

 The Scoutmaster Handbook and the upcoming replacements, the Troop Leader Guidebooks, have much information on the outdoor program including advice on helping Scouts plan, prepare and conduct their monthly outdoor adventures.
-Guide them to suitable activities, but just be sure the Scouts have the active hand in every phase of the process.This post What is a Scout campout? first appeared on Bobwhite Blather.
+Guide them to suitable activities, but just be sure the Scouts have the active hand in every phase of the process.This post first appeared on Bobwhite Blather.